usc-mrel/python-ismrmrd-server/readme.md

 - [main.py](main.py):  This is the main program, parsing input arguments and starting a "Server" class instance.

-- [server.py](server.py):  The “Server” class determines which reconstruction algorithm (e.g. "simplefft" or "invertcontrast") is used for the incoming data, based on the requested config information.
+- [server.py](server.py):  The "Server" class determines which reconstruction algorithm (e.g. "simplefft" or "invertcontrast") is used for the incoming data, based on the requested config information.

-- [connection.py](connection.py): The “Connection” class handles network communications to/from the client, parsing streaming messages of different types, as detailed in the section on MR Data Message Format.
+- [connection.py](connection.py): The "Connection" class handles network communications to/from the client, parsing streaming messages of different types, as detailed in the [MRD documentation](https://ismrmrd.readthedocs.io/en/latest/mrd_messages.html).
 The connection class also saves incoming data to MRD files if this option is selected.

 - [constants.py](constants.py): This file contains constants that define the message types of the MRD streaming data format.

 - [mrdhelper.py](mrdhelper.py): This class contains helper functions for commonly used MRD tasks such as copying header information from raw data to image data and working with image metadata.

-- [simplefft.py](simplefft.py): This file contains code for performing a rudimentary image reconstruction from raw data, consisting of a Fourier transform, sum-of-squares coil combination, signal intensity normalization, and removal of phase oversampling.

-- [invertcontrast.py](invertcontrast.py): This program accepts both incoming raw data as well as image data.
-The image contrast is inverted and images are sent back to the client.

-- [rgb.py](rgb.py): This program accepts incoming image data, applies a jet colormap, and sends RGB images back to the client.

-- [analyzeflow.py](analyzeflow.py): This program accepts velocity phase contrast image data and performs basic masking.

 - [client.py](client.py): This script can be used to function as the client for an MRD streaming session, sending data from a file to a server and saving the received images to a different file.
 Additional description of its usage is provided below.